de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Subspaces of a and a version of Beurling's Theorem

-We note that every meromorphic dividing function has poles on every boundary components and hence a necessary condition is that $U \cap X_j \neq \emptyset$ for $j=0,...k$.
-Moreover, it is natural to assume that it is a sufficient condition for the existence of a pair of meromorphic functions of dividing type, see \cite{MR1072300} for related results in the case of planar domains.
+We note that every dividing function has poles on every boundary component and hence a necessary condition is that $U \cap X_j \neq \emptyset$ for $j=0,\ldots,k$.
+It is plausible to assume that it is a sufficient condition for the existence of the required pair of dividing functions, see \cite{MR1072300} for related results in the case of planar domains.